Taiwan Eat: Unique Dining Experience at Adagio Shihtiping (石梯坪缓慢民宿)

 The breakfast set was included with the room.

-We actually considered Adagio's special dinner and breakfast set to be an attraction that was worth it to travel all the way to Shihtiping to experience it.
+We actually considered Adagio's special dinner and breakfast set to be an attraction that was really worth it to travel all the way to Shihtiping to experience it.